Ryan-Biondo/The-Code-Quiz-Server/README.md

 ## **Development Process**

-Project Organization: Primary task involved creating and organizing multiple components of a project.
+- Project Organization: Primary task involved creating and organizing multiple components of a project.
 We also needed to split a monolithic application into a client-server model, creating effective coordination and synchronization between the two parts.

-Quiz Questions: Formatted quiz questions in a structured manner, ensuring the elimination of options like "Both a and b" and "None of the above".
+- Quiz Questions: Formatted quiz questions in a structured manner, ensuring the elimination of options like "Both a and b" and "None of the above".
 This was done to accommodate the randomization of quiz options and prevent any ambiguity in answers.

-GitHub and Heroku Deployment: Dealt with unrelated Git histories and ensuring that the latest changes were effectively reflected in the Heroku app.
+- Heroku Deployment: Dealt with unrelated Git histories and ensuring that the latest changes were effectively reflected in the Heroku app.

-RESTful API Understanding: We delved into understanding the principles of RESTful APIs, which is crucial for the development and usage of modern web applications.
-This involved discussing CRUD operations, HTTP methods, status codes, and more.
+- More development process at https://github.com/Ryan-Biondo/The-Code-Quiz-Client

 ## **Future Enhancements**